tobias-weiss-ai-xr/opendesk-edu/docs/scaling.md

 <h1>Scaling</h1>

-This document covers the ability to scale applications.
+This document covers the possibilities to scale applications.

 # Horizontal scalability